rust-lang/reference/src/types/impl-trait.md

 Note that this is very different from using `impl Trait` in argument position, as there is no anonymous generic parameter introduced.

-Binding a hidden type works in both directions, not just assigning a hidden type value to the opaque type, but also reading an opaque type into a hidden type value:
+Defining a hidden type works in both directions, not just assigning a hidden type value to the opaque type, but also reading an opaque type into a hidden type value:

 ```rust,ignore
 fn bup(x: Bar) {